kevinnilson/WebComponents4Kids/polymer_starter_kit.md

+## Responsive Web Design

-<h2>Responsive web design is a website suitable to work on every device and every screen size, no matter how large or small, mobile or desktop. </h2>
+Responsive web design is a website suitable to work on every device and every screen size, no matter how large or small, mobile or desktop.